KeenanGithu/Battleship/README.md

 Battleship in Python is made compeletely in Python and runs in the terminal or command prompt, specifically using print statements for any sort of display.

 I recently reprogrammed the entire project, due to the length of the file making it hard to read.
 This brought the size down from ~1600 lines to ~770 (including comments)
-If any errors are found while running, please leave a comment on the main Battleship file

 Battleship runs off of one .py file.
 Any other ones are used to explain any functions and their parameters in-depth.
 You are not required to download these files to play Battleship, but feel free to read them nonetheless.